ashmamd/2020SmartKart/reports/sprint_01.md

 * Developer - Ashma Manandhar
   * Coded in HTML and CSS to make a website based on the UI/UX diagrams.
   * Created an index.html and the main layout pages with the three different languages chosen (English, Spanish, French).
-  * Showed consistent code commitments on Github.
+  * Showed consistent code commitments on GitHub.
 * UI/UX Developer - Aurangzeb Razzaq
   * Drafted and worked alongside the Jr. Developer in designing the Graphical User Interface
     * Utilized a design program called Justinmind for drafting the design and determining the color scheme and layout
-    * Incorporated the three languages our team decided that we will support (English, Spanish, and French) in the splashscreen layout
+    * Incorporated the three languages our team decided that we will support (English, Spanish, and French) in the splash screen layout
     * Collaborated with the Jr. Developer on the order and functions of the buttons featured on the main page
     * Sent the UI/UX designs to the Lead Developer for incorporation in the team project
       * included prototype sitemap
-    * Created Slack Workspace
+    * Created Slack Workspace (Connected Trello/GitHub)
     * Created Trello Board

 * Project Manager - Darsh Patel